Brian-Lin-2/frontend-mentor-url-shortener/README.md

 };
 ```

 I also learned a lot about how storage on a website works and when to use cookies, local storage, and system storage.
+Update: This has been replaced by a history system using user authentication.

 ```jsx
 // Import history, if it exists.